3 Signs Your Child is Having a Sensory Meltdown, Not a Tantrum

 Or, they may look like they’re on guard cautiously stepping away from everyone because they’re desperately trying to avoid getting bumped into.

-Think back about your child’s sensory meltdowns, were their any clues in advance?
+Think back about your child’s sensory meltdowns, were there any clues in advance?

-That’s just one example though, here are some other causes of sensory meltdowns…
+That’s just one example though, let’s talk about some other causes of sensory meltdowns…

 • Loud noises (ice-cream truck, blender, buzzing of lights)